-Janine R. Wedel writes about governing, corruption, foreign aid, and influence elites through the lens of a social anthropologist.
+Janine R. Wedel writes about governing, corruption, foreign aid, and elite influencers through the lens of a social anthropologist.
 A university professor in the Schar School of Policy and Government at George Mason University, Wedel is a pioneer in applying anthropological insights to topics dominated by political scientists, economists, or sociologists.
-She has an internationally recognized record of innovative scholarly research, and inquiry into current intellectual issues.
-She has been named a Global Policy Chair at the University of Bath, UK, and a Fellow at the Hertie School of Governance in Berlin.
+She has an internationally recognized record of innovative scholarly research and commentary on current intellectual issues.
+She has been named a Global Policy Chair at the University of Bath, UK,; a Fellow at the Hertie School of Governance in Berlin; and the Kerstin Hesselgren Professor in Sweden..
 She is the first anthropologist to win the Grawemeyer Award for Ideas Improving World Order, an honor typically reserved for political scientists (previous recipients include Samuel Huntington and Mikhail Gorbachev).

 Wedel is co-founder and president of the ASsociation for the Anthropology of Policy (ASAP), a section of the American Anthropological Association.

 A five-time Fulbright fellow, Wedel has also won awards from the National Science Foundation, the MacArthur Foundation, the Ford Foundation, the Institute for New Economic Thinking, the Woodrow Wilson International Center for Scholars, the New America Foundation, the National Endowment for the Humanities, the International Research and Exchanges Board, the Social Science Research Council, the National Council for Eurasian and East European Research, the United States Institute of Peace, the German Marshall Fund, the Eurasia Foundation, the National Institute of Justice, and the Friedrich Ebert Stiftung, among others.
-Wedel’s latest book, Unaccountable: How Elite Power Brokers Corrupt our Finances, Freedom, and Security (Pegasus, Oct.
-2014), was named in the Bloomberg survey of 2014 favorite reads.
+Her latest book, Unaccountable: How the Establishment Corrupted Our Finances, Freedom, and Politics and Created an Outsider Class (Pegasus, updated paperback & kindle editions, 2016) was named in the Bloomberg survey of 2014 favorite reads.
 Wedel’s books have been widely and favorably reviewed (see http://janinewedel.info/books.html).
 Shadow Elite: How the World’s New Power Brokers Undermine Democracy, Government and the Free Market (Basic Books, December 2009), was book of the month for The Huffington Post and received a starred review in Publishers Weekly.
 Contemporary Sociology called it “an example of the cutting edge of the discipline [of anthropology].”
 Choice writes that “Wedel… presents an arresting theory of power that deserves wide attention….as a thinker she is in the same league as John Kenneth Galbraith and Charles Lindblom.”

 Wedel’s Collision and Collusion: The Strange Case of Western Aid to Eastern Europe (Palgrave 2001) was named “impressive and informative” by Foreign Affairs.
 American Ethnologist called it “a tribute to the high caliber of Wedel’s journalistic and anthropological abilities alike and a reminder of the need for a re-envisioned and effective anthropology brought to bear on pressing social issues.”